Vonsild/Finite-State-Machine/README.md

 ## What is it?

 A *Finite State Machine* is any system, that can be in exactly one of any number of predefined states, at any one time.
 It will transition from one state to another, depending on input.
-It forms the basis of most, if not all, software systems.
+The concept forms the basis of most, if not all, software systems.

 Think of a User class.
 A user may be in one of several states: *Newly created*, then transition to *Email verified*, after which the user can be *Logged in* and then *Logged out*.
 Let's list the states and transitions:
 ```